Thursday, August 13, 2009

 You see where this is going, don't you?
 Folks, this is part and parcel of over 50 years of entitlement politics in this country.
 It's just really sad.
 Every time a pay raise comes up for the military, they usually receive next to

 nothing of a raise.
-Now the green machine is in combat in the Middle East while their families have to survive on food stamps and live in lo
+Now the green machine is in combat in the Middle East while their families have to survive on food stamps and live in low-rent housing.
+Make sense?

 However, our own US Congress voted themselves a raise.
 Many of you don't know that they only have to be in Congress one time to receive a pension that is more than $15,000 per month.
 And most are now equal to being millionaires plus.
 They do not receive Social Security on retirement because they didn't have to pay into the system.
 If some of the military people stay in for 20 years and get out as an